BRBergman/Ncurses-Formula-Calculator/README.md

 made to compile on mac and should work on linux

-i dont know how to change the make to work on win (because of ncurses)
+i got it to work on windows using wsl but it's not worthwhile to attempt at home because although it compiles and runs fine the editor cant find ncurses as a dependancy